cetc2016/cetc2016.github.io/index.md

 ##<a name="home-previous">Previous Editions</a>##

-**CETC2013** is the second edition of the Conference on Electronics Telecommunications and Computers and it is born out of the success and growth of the previous edition held in 2011 and the four editions of “Jornadas de Engenharia Electrónica e Telecomunicações e de Computadores” organized by ISEL in from 1999 to 2008.
+**CETC2016** is the third edition of the Conference on Electronics Telecommunications and Computers and it is born out of the success and growth of the previous editions held in 2013 and 2011 and the four editions of “Jornadas de Engenharia Electrónica e Telecomunicações e de Computadores” organized by ISEL in from 1999 to 2008.